 - Clients / Members – the people you serve.
 If you’re a charitable organization, they are the people you help.
 If you’re an association, they are your members.
-Without clients, you have no reason to exist.
+Clearly, without clients, you have no reason to exist.

 - Board Members – these are the brains of your NPO.
 They help make major decisions.
 These are volunteers who have the experience of running their own companies or have a c-level or managerial backgrounds.
-They contribute their knowledge and expertise.
+Most importantly, they contribute their knowledge and expertise.

 Now, some of these can overlap.
 Board members can be donors and sponsors.
 Everyone can be an advocate and everyone can help share on social media.

 How to use Social Media to find these People:

 - LinkedIn (B2B): Here you’ll find your executives, donors, sponsors, board members and association members.
 Join and contribute to groups.
 Post regularly to your personal updates and to the organizations LinkedIn company profile.
 Write an “article” (300-500 words) a couple of times a month to gain exposure.

 - Facebook & Pinterest (B2C): Reach volunteers, advocates and clients

 - Twitter: Excellent for getting exposure, building awareness, driving traffic to your website and search engine optimization.

 - YouTube & Instagram: These media channels are the best way to showcase your organization, what you do, how you help, etc. Great for events and building awareness.